For Authors & Presenters

 - If possible, we suggest bringing your presentation on a flash drive and/or storing it online so that you have access to it in case your computer has technical problems.

-- If you wish to preview your presentation, a Speaker Ready Room will be available in the Oregon Convention Center.
+- If you wish to preview your presentation, a Speaker Ready Room will be available.